 MetaGuide has several checkboxes to control the ‘look’ of the main screen: Enhance, Crosshair, Cleanview, BigView, GuideView, and SeeingView.
 Enhance is intended for faint scenes and especially for integrated video scenes of deep sky objects.
 Enhance will bring out details in the faint information and make faint stars more visible.
 It has no effect on the star centroiding or locking, which is based on the raw video data.

 Crosshair simply places a crosshair on the screen to assist in alignment and centering of objects.

 Cleanview removes the plot from the lower left, and the star view from the lower right so you only see the view of the camera.
 When you combine this with Integration (from the Settings menu) and Enhance, you can turn a simple video camera into a deep sky viewing camera.

-For deepsky viewing with a video camera, first use Hot Pixel Removal (see below) to remove any hot pixels, and then try the following: Integrate (under Settings) to decrease noise in the view, NFrames=50 for long integration, Enhance to bring out faint detail, Cleanview to remove the plot, and StarThresh=100 to prevent any stars from being detected so the star selection crosshair does not appear.
-If it still appears, try locking it on one of the stars so it is less distracting.
+For deepsky viewing with a video camera, first use Hot Pixel Removal (see below) to remove any hot pixels, and then try the following: LockStack60 to decrease noise in the view, NFrames=10 for long integration, Enhance to bring out faint detail, and Cleanview to remove the plot.
+Then ctrl-Click on one of the stars to begin aligned stacking.